 We'll examine published articles, to see how authors have used statistical techniques, and to assess whether they have done so appropriately.
 Not all published quantitative research is free from errors and limitations!
-But most importantly, you'll have the opportunity to use powerful (but user-friendly) statistical software to analyse real data from important social surveys, both during the module’s sessions and also when doing the data analysis project that forms the module assessment.
+But most importantly, you'll have the opportunity to use powerful, (but user-friendly), statistical software to analyse real data from important social surveys, both during the module’s sessions and also when undertaking the data analysis project that forms the module assessment.

 What do current students find most interesting about this module?